Ken Jeong: Awards and recognition

+In June 2026, at the Banff World Media Festival's Rockie Awards, Jeong's was awarded the Sir Peter Ustinov Comedy Award.

 Personal life

 Jeong's wife Tran Ho is Vietnamese-American and a family physician.
 They have twin daughters (b.
 2007).
 Jeong and his family reside in Calabasas, California.
 Jeong is a lifelong fan of the Los Angeles Dodgers, and he regularly appears at Dodger Stadium as both a fan and honorary member of their in-park host crew.
-He is also a Duke basketball and football fan.

-Jeong and his close friend and Community co-star Joel McHale have hosted a podcast together titled The Darkest Timeline.